2022-23 Edition

 Degree Conferral

 M.A. students may complete one of the following options as their degree capstone.
-Regardless of capstone track, all students must have a minimum GPA of 3.5 and complete a defense open to the public to earn the degree.
+Regardless of capstone track, all students must have a minimum GPA of 3.5.
+Thesis and Creative Project options both require a public defense to earn the degree.

 Plan I – Thesis: The thesis, approximately 25 to 35 pages in length, is a piece of independent research reviewed and approved by the faculty advisor and the thesis committee.
+The faculty advisor, in addition to two UCI faculty members (one of which must be another Asian American Studies faculty member), will evaluate the thesis for degree conferral.
+In addition to the written work, students are required to complete the thesis defense open to the public.

 Time to Degree